 We provide information to household and non-household consumers and the water and sewerage services we regulate.
 This includes an overview of consumers’ statutory rights.
 Information about specific services is available from water companies.

-UKRN Understanding affordability pressures in essential services An overview of approaches to defining and measuring affordability across the regulated sectors providing the essential services of energy, water and communications
+‘UKRN Understanding affordability pressures in essential services provides an overview of approaches to defining and measuring affordability across the regulated sectors providing the essential services of energy, water and communications